Academic Background

 With the help of a couple of lucky clues from the universe, I made a big jump from Massachusetts to Germany.
 After a transitional year or so, including a semester studying Indo-European in Munich, I found a good opportunity to start a new Sanskrit PhD, complete with half-time employment as part of a digital philology project team, in Leipzig.
 It was exactly the change I needed.
 This team of senior Sanskritists patiently welcomed me to the seminar table as a respected colleague, appreciated my contributions, and motivated me to level up my computer skills across the board.
 Plus, a vibrant and diverse group of digital-humanities scholars were camped out in Leipzig for those same years, trading techniques and inspiration across pre-modern language domains as different as Greek, Hebrew, Persian, Chinese, and more.
 I was the oddball Sanskritist in the group, and it felt great.
 With ample freedom to steer my doctoral research, I pursued a peculiar combination of not only Sanskrit philology and philosophy — culminating in a critical edition, translation, and analysis of a part of the 10th-century Nyāyabhūṣaṇa — but also digital humanities.
 Specifically, I came up with a corpus-based system (Pramāṇa NLP and Vātāyana) that reveals intertextual connections between Sanskrit philosophy texts relevant to my philology work.
 It may not be the most technically sophisticated project out there, but it motivated me to educate myself, and it helped me to finally experience what it’s like to do research that feels authentic, concrete, and exciting to share with the academic community.

 That’s still what I’m after, even if I’m no longer full-time in the field.
-Nowadays, post-PhD, I’m a father, and, by some miracle, I have good work as a software engineer for a small-ish biotech company.
+Nowadays, post-PhD, I’m a father, and, by some miracle, I have good work as a software engineer for a fast-growing cybersecurity company.
 When I have downtime, I still think about Sanskrit, and philosophy, and philology, and the role digital tools have to play.
 Even when I sit down to meditate, it’s inevitably where my mind goes.
-After a few years of this, I got to feeling like I’m not a “good meditator” anymore.
-But then at some point I realized: After all these years, my complex relationship with digital Sanskrit philology is part of my practice.
+After years of thinking that this makes me “not a good meditator” anymore, at some point I realized: My complex relationship with digital Sanskrit philology is part of my practice.
 And all things considered, it’s a beautiful thing.
 So, I’m here to share that.
 For those who want Sanskrit language study to be a part of their own journey, I think knowing a thing or two about digital resources is a good thing, and I’m happy to be here talking about it.

 If any part of this mission speaks to you, I hope you’ll stay tuned and be in touch!